Devanshu38/Sales-data-Analysis/README.md

 # Sales Data Analysis Dashboard

-## All the cleaned datasets ar combined and saved as "sales_data.csv".
+## All the cleaned datasets are combined and saved as "sales_data.csv".